Wall Street bank CEOs face fee criticism in second round with Congress

-Testifying before Congress for the second time this week, the CEOs of JPMorgan Chase (JPM.N), Bank of America (BAC.N), Citigroup Inc (C.N) and Wells Fargo (WFC.N) highlighted their banks' efforts to waive fees and offer more affordable accounts after Senator Elizabeth Warren attacked them over the costs.
+Testifying before Congress for the second time this week, the CEOs of JPMorgan Chase, Bank of America, Citigroup Inc and Wells Fargo highlighted their banks’ efforts to waive fees and offer more affordable accounts after Senator Elizabeth Warren attacked them over the costs.

-JPMorgan CEO Jamie Dimon, who bore the brunt of Warren's ire during Wednesday's Senate hearing, said his bank waived $400 million in overdraft fees for customers who asked for help since the pandemic began.
-Warren had slammed JPMorgan for gathering $1.46 billion in such fees. read more

 She responded on Thursday, tweeting, “Only @jpmorgan would brag that they only charged about $1.5 billion in overdraft fees during a global pandemic and economic crisis, instead of the roughly $2 billion they usually take.”